 Participation in theatrical productions with work in preparation and performance, including both acting and technical fields.
-(May be repeated up to three times for
+(May be repeated up to three times for credit.)

-THE2000, Understanding Theatre
+THE2000, Understanding Theatre 3 hrs., 3 crs.

 (Meets Fine Arts Humanities requirement).
 Introduction to theatre with stress on the performeraudience relationship.
 Theatrical styles, dramatic structure, technical design, acting techniques, and criticism studied within a framework of aesthetic exchange between the actors and their audience.